-Temple of Ramesses II at Abu Simbel - one of the best places to see in Egypt
+Temple of Ramesses II at Abu Simbel - One of the best places to see in Egypt

-Another of the famous sites in Egypt that you must see, is the temple of Ramses II.
-The facility in Abu Simbel was built at the behest of this pharaoh, who dedicated it to the gods of the sun.
+Another of the famous sites in Egypt that you must see is the temple of Ramses II.
+The facility in Abu Simbel was built at the behest of this pharaoh who dedicated it to the gods of the sun.
 The entrance to the temple carved in the rock is decorated with four statues of the Pharaoh.
 Each of the statues is 20 meters high.
 Inside there are eight more sculptures, representing the greatest of all the rulers of the land on the Nile.
 The most distant halls are located at a depth of almost 60 meters.
 The walls of the temple are decorated with magnificent reliefs depicting the pharaoh and divine beings, in whose honor a magnificent structure was built.

 It is impossible to list all Egypt historical sites here.
 Browse our website for a more extensive list of places to visit in Egypt.
 We look forward to showing you the wonderful ancient Egypt sites.

-Muhammad Ali Mosque - one of best places to see in Egypt
+Muhammad Ali Mosque - One of best places to see in Egypt

 The mosque is also known as the Alabaster Mosque is a mosque in the Egyptian capital, Cairo, within the Cairo Citadel.
 It was built in a typical Ottoman style in the years 1824–1848 at the behest of the Egyptian Kedyv Muhammad Ali.
 The Muhammad Ali Mosque is one of the most iconic Cairo Egypt sites and is one of the most popular places to visit in Egypt.

-Amr Ibn al-As Mosque - one of the oldest Egypt historical sites in Old Cairo
+Amr Ibn al-As Mosque - One of the oldest Egypt historical sites in Old Cairo

-The Hanging Church - one of the most sacred places to visit in Egypt
+The Hanging Church - One of the most sacred places to visit in Egypt

 The oldest Cairo church, dating back to the 4th or 5th century is located in Qasr el-Shama in Old Cairo.
-According to tradition, it is built in the place where the Holy Family stayed during their stay in Egypt.
+According to tradition, it is built in the place where the Holy Family stayed during their time in Egypt.
 The church belongs to the Archdiocese of Alexandria of the Coptic Orthodox Church and is dedicated to the Christian martyrs of St. Sergius and St. Bacchus, soldiers of the Roman army.
 Some of their relics are kept in this church.

 The synagogue in the Old Cairo district of Cairo is one of the oldest in Egypt.
 The synagogue is located on the site of an earlier built Coptic church.
 The church was sold to the then large Jewish community in order to raise funds to pay taxes levied on the Copts.
 The synagogue was named after the 12th-century rabbi of Jerusalem, Abraham Ben Ezra, who restored it.

 The synagogue is also known as the Rav Moshe Synagogue and is a historic synagogue located in Cairo, Egypt.
-The synagogue has existed in this place since the 10th century, and around 1168 it was named after the famous Jewish philosopher, rabbi and physician Maimonides.
+The synagogue has existed in this place since the 10th century, and around 1168 it was named after the famous Jewish philosopher, rabbi, and physician Maimonides.
 The building is believed to contain the original tomb of Maimonides.
 In March 2010, the Egyptian government completed the renovation of the present building from the end of the 19th century.

-White Desert (Sahara el Beida) - one of the most unique places to visit in Egypt
+White Desert (Sahara el Beida) - One of the most unique places to visit in Egypt

 This is the main attraction of Farafra Oasis in western Egypt.
 Light sand and sculptures shaped by sandstorms create an interesting, fairy-tale landscape.

-The waterfalls in Wadi el-Rayan - one of best places to see in Egypt
+The waterfalls in Wadi el-Rayan - One of best places to see in Egypt

 This freshwater lake is located in the desert and surrounded by tall sand dunes.
 It changes the color of its water depending on the sun exposure throughout the day.
 It's a great place in Egypt for sandboarding.

-Red Sea - one of the naturally beautiful places to visit in Egypt
+Red Sea - One of the naturally beautiful places to visit in Egypt

 If you think that visiting museums can be boring, you'll see that this isn't the case in Egypt.
 The wonderful collections of ancient and modern Egypt art explored during our Egypt guided tours make Egyptian museums unique and must see places in Egypt.
 During your Egypt tour, visit the museums with an open heart and immerse yourself into a completely different world.